 Almost Everyone Can Benefit From Chamomile Tea, but Be Aware of Its Contraindications

-Based on the published research, almost anyone can benefit and enjoy chamomile tea, even infants.
-Aside from this, growing your own chamomile flowers can significantly improve the appearance of your garden.
-If you’re thinking about incorporating chamomile into your diet, be sure to consult with your doctor first to rule out allergies and potential complications that may disrupt your health.
+Based on the published research, almost anyone can benefit and enjoy chamomile tea, but beware of the side effects, especially for infants and children.
+If you’re thinking about incorporating this herbal tea into your diet, be sure to consult with your doctor first to rule out allergies and potential complications that may disrupt your health.

 Frequently Asked Questions About Chamomile Tea

 Q: Is chamomile tea safe?